HuskyDEVLOCG/hyper-teleport/README.md

-# iconic-heists
+# hyper-teleport
-Just an own Coded Malibu-Roleplay/NoPixelServer Script
+Just an basic teleport that was written in 1 minute

+If some one want's it :)